 Between 1961 and 1976, Dart's view was picked up and extensively popularized by the playwright Robert Ardrey (The Territorial Imperative, African Genesis).
+Ardrey believed it This hunting hypothesis "was linked from the beginning with a bleak, pessimistic view of human beings and their ancestors as instinctively bloodthirsty and savage"

-Ardrey believed it was the human competitive and killer instinct, acted out in warfare, that made humans what they are today: "It is war and the instinct for territory that has led to the great accomplishments of Western Man.
+was the human competitive and killer instinct, acted out in warfare, that made humans what they are today: "It is war and the instinct for territory that has led to the great accomplishments of Western Man.
 Dreams may have inspired our love of freedom, but only war and weapons have made it ours" (1961: 324).